Timinator2000/Algorithm_X/12 - your turn/02 - kakuro solver.md

 *	Run Algorithm X.
     *	Update cells when Algorithm X selects/deselects rows.
     *	Validate cages and redirect Algorithm X as necessary.

+Start by setting up Algorithm X with no problem-space reduction at all.
+A basic Algorithm X setup with requirements and actions will quickly solve the first 6 test cases.
+A slightly more dialed-in Algorithm X setup might solve all of the first 9 test cases, but you might see a few timeouts.
+A hardcore Algorithm X setup will solve the first 9 test cases without ever getting close to the time limit.
+To solve __Test Case 10: Test 10 (7 * 7)__, you will need to do some problem space reduction.